kacperdudz/emBetter/README.md

 # emBetter
 ## Description
 Discord bot to add items to certain channels.
-Allows tagging those items to other users and relating items to each other.
+Allows tagging those items to other users and relating items to each other via links (hence the name, embedded -> emBetter) -- you can't normally embed links in discord for some reason.
 Still early and a WIP, but the core functionality works.
 Please excuse the spaghetti code and console.logs

 ## How-to